foysal00100/Quad-English-speaking-practice-group.ISCMUB22/index.md

 ### RULES

 - Arrive on time
--Come prepared to work (review notes, complete assigned readings, write out potential test questions) Guidelines (Dos and Don’ts)
+- Come prepared to work (review notes, complete assigned readings, write out potential test questions) Guidelines (Dos and Don’ts)

--Be willing to contribute ideas
+- Be willing to contribute ideas
--Don’t be afraid to ask questions
+- Don’t be afraid to ask questions
--Be an active participant (listening and speaking) -Share strategies you have found to be helpful -Exchange contact information
+- Be an active participant (listening and speaking)
+- Share strategies you have found to be helpful
+- Exchange contact information
--Stay focused on the task at hand
+- Stay focused on the task at hand
--Have an agenda for each session so expectations are clear (what will be covered, how, and by whom)
+- Have an agenda for each session so expectations are clear (what will be covered, how, and by whom)
--Don’t split up the work (for example: math problems—group d all the problems, but could take turns going over them) -Don’t view the study group as a substitute for tutoring (if needed) or individual study
+- Don’t split up the work (for example: math problems—group d all the problems, but could take turns going over them)
+- Don’t view the study group as a substitute for tutoring (if needed) or individual study